FengNote/RecommenderSystem-Paper/README.md

  - [Ger](https://github.com/grahamjenson/ger) Providing good recommendations can get greater user engagement and provide an opportunity to add value that would otherwise not exist
  - [Crab](https://muricoca.github.io/crab/index.html) Crab as known as scikits.recommender is a Python framework for building recommender engines integrated with the world of scientific Python packages (numpy, scipy, matplotlib).

-In this session, I have collected some useful recommender system algorithm framework:
+*In this session, I have collected some useful recommender system algorithm framework*:
  - [Surprise](https://github.com/NicolasHug/Surprise) Surprise is a Python scikit building and analyzing recommender systems.
  - [LightFM](https://github.com/lyst/lightfm) LightFM is a Python implementation of a number of popular recommendation algorithms for both implicit and explicit feedback, including efficient implementation of BPR and WARP ranking losses
  - [SpotLight](https://github.com/maciejkula/spotlight) Spotlight uses PyTorch to build both deep and shallow recommender models.